hjacobs/kube-janitor/README.rst

 Expiry date
 -----------
-* Deploy the janitor to a test (non-prod) cluster and use namespaces with a expire date (``janitor/expires: 2020-01-17T15:14:38Z`` on the namespace object)
+* Deploy the janitor to a test (non-prod) cluster and use namespaces with an expiry date (``janitor/expires: 2020-01-17T15:14:38Z`` on the namespace object)
-* Annotate your temporary manual test nginx deployment with ``kubectl annotate deploy nginx janitor/expires=2020-01-01`` to automatically delete it at midnight UTC of 1st of January 2020.
+* Annotate your temporary manual test nginx deployment with ``kubectl annotate deploy nginx janitor/expires=2020-01-01`` to automatically delete it at midnight (UTC) of 1st of January 2020.

 Usage